waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `TV`: Impassable.
 Verified at (2, 1) in Bill's House.
 - `TOWN_MAP`: Impassable (WALL).
 Verified at (3, 0) in Bill's House.
 - `WINDOW`: Impassable (WALL).
 Verified at (5, 0) in Bill's House.
 - `COUNTER`: Impassable.
 Verified in Goldenrod Pokecenter and at (12, 5) in RadioTower1F.
+Must interact from an adjacent tile.
 - `PC`: Impassable.
 Verified in Goldenrod Pokecenter and at (0, 1) in RadioTower1F.
 - `STAIRCASE`: Traversable.
 Map transition.
 Verified at (15, 0) in RadioTower1F.